ministryofjustice/data-and-analytics-engineering/src/content/about/architecture/index.md

 3. The Data Lake consists of Amazon S3 for data storage, [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html) as a metadata repository, [Apache Hive and Iceberg](https://aws.amazon.com/what-is/apache-iceberg/) to provide a SQL-like interface, and [AWS IAM](https://aws.amazon.com/iam/) to secure access to the data.

 4. We use [Amazon Athena](https://aws.amazon.com/athena/) along with [dbt](https://www.getdbt.com/) for SQL-based transformations.
 Data can be pre-processed using Python scheduled with [Amazon Managed Workflows for Apache Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
 We also make these transformation tools available to data users to run their own analytical workflows, including machine learning workflows.
 The transformed data is then saved to the data lake.

+For more details about our technology stack, please visit our [Technology Radar](https://moj-analytical-services.github.io/data-and-analytics-engineering-tech-radar/).